vc-awesome/docs-learning/content/project/framework/javascript-plugins.md

 ## 模块化

 1. [RequireJS](https://requirejs.org/) - *RequireJS is a JavaScript file and module loader.
 It is optimized for in-browser use, but it can be used in other JavaScript environments, like Rhino and Node.
-Using a modular script loader like RequireJS will improve the speed and quality of your code.*  [GitHub](https://github.com/requirejs/requirejs) [CDN: BootCDN](https://www.bootcdn.cn/require.js/)
+Using a modular script loader like RequireJS will improve the speed and quality of your code.*  [GitHub Repo](https://github.com/requirejs/requirejs) [CDN: BootCDN](https://www.bootcdn.cn/require.js/)

     ![GitHub last commit](https://badgen.net/github/last-commit/requirejs/requirejs?icon=github&color=blue)
     ![GitHub Repo stars](https://img.shields.io/github/stars/requirejs/requirejs?style=social)